Skip to main content

 Chugach National Forest

-Located in south central Alaska on the Chugach National Forest, this wild landscape features countless glaciers - the densest concentration of tidewater glaciers in the world, some flowing a dozen miles from ice-capped peaks to terminate in cliffs of ice towering hundreds of feet above the water.
-The history of glaciation is evident everywhere you look, from newly de-glaciated barren hillsides, to ancient moraines just below the water’s surface.
+Located in south central Alaska on the Chugach National Forest, Prince William Sound is the homeland of Alutiiq, Eyak, and Chugach people, who have lived on and stewarded these lands for thousands of years.
+The landscape features countless glaciers - the densest concentration of tidewater glaciers in Alaska, some flowing a dozen miles from ice-capped peaks to terminate in cliffs of ice towering hundreds of feet above the water.
+The history of glaciation is evident everywhere you look, from newly de-glaciated barren hillsides to ancient moraines just below the water’s surface.

 Traveling amongst the expansive fiords, you’ll look straight up at peaks rising thousands of feet right from the water’s edge.
-Camping alongside the ocean shores you’ll be able to follow the tracks of an animal, check out glacier ice up close, or take a short hike up to the alpine for an expansive glimpse of the fiords.
+Camping alongside the ocean shores you’ll be able to follow wildlife tracks, check out glacier ice up close, or take a short hike up to the alpine for an expansive glimpse of the fiords.
 Diverse wildlife is prevalent in the Sound, including black bears, humpback whales, sea otters, Dall’s porpoises, harbor seals and sea lions.

 During the residency, there will be plenty of time to experience the solitude and wildness of this place.
-The artist will fly into Anchorage and depart for the field from the Glacier Ranger District in Girdwood, located approx. 40 miles southeast of Anchorage
+Artists fly into Anchorage and depart for the field from the Glacier Ranger District in Girdwood, located approx. 40 miles southeast of Anchorage.

-Contact Barbara Lydon at the Glacier Ranger District for further questions about Nellie Juan-College Fiord Wilderness Study Area.
+Contact Timothy Lydon at the Glacier Ranger District for further questions about Nellie Juan-College Fiord Wilderness Study Area.

 Kootznoowoo Wilderness